polyaxon/polyaxon/docs/templates/experimentation/jobs.md

 ## Job statuses

-To view the chronological statuses of a specific job, you need to have the experiment sequence it belongs to, and the job sequence within that experiment.
+To view the chronological statuses of a specific job, you need to have the experiment id it belongs to, and the job id within that experiment.

 ```bash
 $ polyaxon job -xp 3 -j 1 statuses